-These are designed to provide background warmth, and are good for rooms that need a quiet and unobtrusive heater, like bedrooms and hallways.
+These are designed to provide background warmth and are good for rooms that need a quiet and unobtrusive heater, like bedrooms and hallways.
 Convection heaters warm the air near the element or body of the heater.
 The warm air circulates by natural convection around the room.
 Many have a fan, which our tests have shown provides faster warm-up and more even heating.

-These are a type of convection heater, and can provide safe and quiet background warmth which makes them good for kids’ bedrooms or overnight heating.
+These are a type of convection heater and can provide safe and quiet background warmth which makes them good for kids’ bedrooms or overnight heating.
 However, they are slow to heat a room and produce uneven heating.

 These have glowing electric elements with reflectors to radiate heat directly on to you.
-They provide quick directional heat to a small area of a room and also provide some convection heat.
+They provide quick directional heat to a small area of a room and provide some convection heat.

 Micathermic heaters produce a radiant heat that combines with the convection heating you would get from an oil column.
 They warm up faster, but can get very hot to touch.
 These have sheets of mica, a slate-like mineral, inside them which heats up quickly.
-They can heat small living areas but like all fanless heaters the heat pools at the ceiling.
+They can heat small living areas but like all heaters without fans, the heat pools at the ceiling.